National LGBT Bar Association

 We are a national association of lawyers, judges and other legal professionals that works to promote justice in and through the legal profession for the LGBT community.

-The LGBT Bar provides programming for LGBT legal professionals such as national lecture series, corporate counsel institute and the annual Lavender Law Conference & Career Fair.
-Additionally, the organization hosts networking events, works with special interest attorney groups and creates advocacy resources for the LGBT community.
+The LGBT Bar provides programming for LGBT and ally legal professionals such as our national lecture series, corporate counsel institute and the annual Lavender Law® Conference & Career Fair.
+Additionally, the organization hosts networking events, works with special interest attorney groups and creates advocacy resources for the LGBT and ally community.

 The LGBT Bar aspires to improve the quality of life for LGBT legal practitioners until the time that LGBT legal professionals are recognized without discrimination, stigma or negative bias.